 Step Two – Rinse the Lenses

-You next need to rinse the lenses as thoroughly as possible using fresh and clean water.
+You next have to be cleaning scuba mask, to rinse the lenses as thoroughly as possible using fresh and clean water.
 Don’t try to cut corners and give it a quick blast of water.

 Really work the water over the lenses until you’re sure you’ve removed all the film and the cleaner you used.

-Next, you may have guessed, you must let the mask dry completely.
-As you’ll want to avoid damaging the material it’s best just to leave your diving mask drying somewhere warm, but out of direct sources of heat and sunlight.
+Next, you may have guessed, you must let it dry completely.
+As you’ll want to avoid damaging the material it’s best just to leave it drying somewhere warm, but out of direct sources of heat and sunlight.

-Once you’re sure it’s completely dry you can then put it into the original box it came in for storage or if you don’t have one, find on suitable for your mask on Amazon.
+Once you’re sure it’s completely dry you can then put it into the original box it came in for storage or if you don’t have one, find a suitable one for on Amazon.

 If you have scrubbed and rinsed it properly, removing the residue is only something you’ll have to do once.

-However, you will and should still use a defogger on your diving mask during every single dive you go on.
+However, you will and should still use a defogger during every single dive you go on.

 Step Four – Using a Defogger

-Defogger should be used on your diving mask every single time you go out for a dive.
+Defogger should be used on your new dive mask or scuba goggles every single time you go out for a dive.
 Always apply a small drop onto each lens, both on the exterior and interior and then rub the solution around across the glass.

 Now rinse it thoroughly before putting it on and heading into the water.

-Psssttt… These accessories work great for pre-treating, prepping and cleaning your dive mask;
+Psssttt… These accessories work great for pre-treating, prepping and cleaning scuba masks;

 None of that sounds particularly hard now, does it, folks?
 Necessary, but not difficult.
-By always following the steps above, whenever you buy a new diving mask, you can make sure that every dive you have is a fog-free, happy and exciting adventure and not one where you’re unable to see a thing.
+By always following the steps above, , you can make sure that every dive you have is a fog-free, happy, and exciting adventure and not one where you’re unable to see a thing.